-Getting started with Apple mobile device management
+Getting started with Apple device management

 Configuring Endpoint Manager for Apple device management